groboclown/qazaar-testing/data-exchange/README.md

 In some cases, the document may include, or only contain, a summary of test execution information.
 In this case, the summary should also list the identifying information for the summarized tests.

 ## Contributor Style Notes

+* The files must have standard JSON formatting; the style does not permit JavaScript-like comments.
 * The files use 2 spaces for indention.
 * Files use UTF-8 encoding.
 * Schema reference objects SHOULD use only a single line.